 Diary of a Weeks Stay at Boronia Farm

-Arrived at 3:00 p.m. after a relaxing 2.5 hr drive from Perth with lunch along the way.
+Arrived at 3:00 p.m. after a relaxing 2.5 hr drive from Perth with lunch at Harvey on the Harvest Highway .
 Settled into the cottage which is set up with all we require for a weeks stay.
 It is cosy, comfortably furnished and has all the utensils required, including wine glasses & corkscrew and even an ice-cream scoop!
 I hope we don’t need the automatic washing machine but it’s there if we do.

 We were also introduced to our own chickens who’s job it is to supply us eggs which we can collect while we are here.
 4 eggs today.

 Woke to the sound of Red Tail Black Cockatoos in the trees by the cottage.
 What a magnificent sight they make with the flash of red as they fan their tail feathers to land.
 After breakfast of egg and bacon cooked on the gas BBQ we went to the Boyanyp Farmers Market is on the Fourth Sunday of each month.
 For lunch we visited Oakway Estate Winery which is just a few km further down Farley Rd than Boronoia Farm, and had a great cheese platter and a glass of wine before returning to the Farm for a siesta.
 Then a leisurely walk in the bush and back to pick some fruit for breakfast.
 Saw dozens of ‘28’ Parrots.
 They are lovely to look at, but what a lot of damage they do to the fruit.
 Fortunately most of the orchard is now netted so there is plenty of fruit for us to eat.

 Cooked dinner ourselves in the well-equipped and spacious country kitchen.
 4 eggs today.